Will VBAC Fail?

 - We absolutely had to use our skills during the transition period from the end of pregnancy into labor and throughout.
 Waiting until labor got tough was absolute non-sense.
 We had to work together as skilled partners (because all the Birthing Better skills were developed equally by fathers and mothers).
 We had to start using skills during Braxton-Hicks contractions that then morphed into labor contractions.

-Here is the list of Specific Skills for VBAC
+Here is the list of VBAC online birthing classes

 Labor to emergency Cesarean time frame